hesusruiz/RedT-node-ng/README.md

 The `data_dir` directory contains essentially the databases and keystore.
 The location is specified in the `start_geth.sh` file because it changes the default location from Ethereum.

-The `data_ancient` directory is the data directory for ancient chain segments.
-The location is specified in the `start_geth.sh` file because it changes the default location from Ethereum, which is inside the `data_dir`.
-Having it separated facilitates storing it in a separate storage device which may be cheaper, as the data here is immutable and read-only.

 The `secrets` directory contains the `nodekey` file with the private key of the node, representing the Ethereum identity of the node.
 The `secrets`` directory and the `nodekey` file have to be considered sensitive material and managed as a server private key.
 Anybody with the `nodekey` can impersonate as your node.

 `compose.yaml` and `Dockerfile` are the Docker files to run the node as a container.